Fit as a Mama Bear

 And while I do take the time to roll out my feet using a lacrosse ball or foam roller (learn more about foam rolling here), they could definitely use a bit more attention!

-The Benefits Of The DIY Foot Soak
+The Benefits Of The Homemade Foot Soak

 • only four ingredients